 Introducing our very hardworking Management Committee

-Judith moved into Broadway in early 2021 and took the opportunity of getting involved in village life straightaway by volunteering as a steward and in the ticket office at this year’s festival.
+Judith moved into Broadway in early 2021 and took the opportunity of getting involved in village life straightaway by volunteering as a steward and took over the running of the Box Office in 2023.

 She has a background in the telecoms industry, worked in primary education and her last job was as a church administrator.
 She has a particular interest in the performing arts and she’s looking forward to contributing to the success of future festivals.